UTSCC09/project-fullstackarmy/documentation/COVID19Info.md

 When considering the vaccination status of a country, it is important to monitor how much supply each country has to the vaccines.
 If there is a low supply in that country, it will not be possible to distribute as many vaccines as possible to quickly reach herd immunity.

-This allows us to see which countries suffer from an undersupply of vaccines and require more donations from countries that have an oversupply of vaccines.
+This allows us to see which countries suffer from an undersupply of vaccines and require more COVID19 vaccine donations.

-Map #1 - Delivered/Required doses percentage heat map
+Map #1 - Delivered/Required Doses Percentage heat map
-Map #2 - Expected/Required doses percentage heat map
+Map #2 - Expected/Required Doses Percentage heat map

-Functionality: binary heat map switch since there are some countries with an excess number of doses
+The delivered doses that each country has at the moment, about % of the countries have enough doses to fully vaccinate the country's and additional booster shots, % have enough doses to reach herd immunity / protection, while % of countries don't have sufficient doses to reach the threshold.
+A full list of countries in each category is available for download here.